 The SISAP initiative (www.sisap.org) is a forum to exchange real-world, challenging and innovative examples of applications, new indexing techniques, common test-beds and benchmarks, source code and up-to-date literature through its web page, serving the similarity search community.
 Traditionally, SISAP puts emphasis on the distance-based searching, but in general the conference concerns both the effectiveness and efficiency aspects of any similarity search problem.

 The series started in 2008 as a workshop and has developed over the years into an international conference with Lecture Notes in Computer Science (LNCS) proceedings.
 A small selection of the best papers presented at the conference will be recommended for inclusion in a special issue of Information Systems.
 These extended versions will be subject to a second round of peer review at the journal.

 SISAP 2021 will take place in Dortmund, Germany, hybrid if possible given the pandemic situation, virtual otherwise.

-As of February 2021, it is too early to call for virtual or hybrid attendance.
+As of April 2021, it is too early to call for virtual or hybrid attendance.
 But there is a decent chance a hybrid attendance will be possible for people with Covid-19 vaccination by end of September!